Tech-Fabric/techfabric/site/content/technology/_index.md

 subtitle: 'Check out TechFabric’s technology stack:'
 thumbnailImage: /images/uploads/technology-hero.svg
 description: '-'
+menu: resources
+menuDescription: “Cutting Edge” is our middle name.
+We’re a Microsoft Gold Partner and experts in the latest Cloud-Native platforms.
 ---
 ## Moving to the cloud is a simple process that delivers real business value.
 How it works: